ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 can manage membership for every access level.
 Only `@ucsb.edu` accounts can be added — personal Gmail accounts or accounts from other organizations are not permitted.

+After someone is added to a group, allow up to **30 minutes** for the new access to fully propagate before they have all their permissions.

 See [Identity & Access]({{ "/docs/general/identity" | relative_url }}) for the
 cross-provider picture.